hiddehs/fhir-server-display-translator/README.md

-# fhir-server-display-fixer
+# fhir-server-display-translator
-FHIR Server plugin that scans resources for terminology and replaces display values with correct terminology in the specified use case
+FHIR Server plugin that scans resources for terminology and translates display values with correct terminology in the specified use case using CodeSystems